lprakashv/notes/leetcode-problems/dynamic-programming.markdown

 }
 ```

-## Q: Number of delete operations to make 2 strings equal
+## Number of delete operations to make 2 strings equal

 __Solution:__ 1 - DP with LCS